ltomecak100/information-system-design-tubla/README.md

-# Information System Design – Tubla d.o.o.
+# Information System Analysis – Tubla d.o.o.

-This repository contains an academic project developed as part of the **Information Systems Design** course at the Faculty of Organization and Informatics.
+This repository contains two academic projects developed at the **Faculty of Organization and Informatics (University of Zagreb)**.

-The project focuses on analyzing and designing an information system for a manufacturing company called *Tubla d.o.o.*.
-The goal was to model business processes, define system components, and design the structure of a production subsystem.
-This is a team project so I wasn't the only person doing it.

-## Note
+Both projects analyze the organization and information system of a manufacturing company called **Tubla d.o.o.**, which produces socks.

-The full project documentation is written in **Croatian**, as the project was developed as part of a university course.
+The projects were developed as part of the following courses:

+* Business Process Modeling
+* Information Systems Design

+The goal of these projects was to analyze business processes and design a supporting information system for the company.

+---

-## Project Overview
+# Project Structure

+## 1. Business Process Modeling

+This project focuses on analyzing and modeling the **current ("AS-IS") business processes** of the company.

+Main elements of the project include:

+* company description and project motivation
+* methods for collecting process data
+* overview process *“Produce Socks – AS IS”*
+* detailed processes:

+  * knitting socks
+  * quality control
+  * finishing production
+* process descriptions and tabular process documentation
+* business items and business resources
+* cost calculation of business resources

-The project includes several stages of information system analysis and design:
+The project includes process models and structured descriptions of the production workflow.

+---

+## 2. Information System Design

+The second project focuses on designing an **information system that supports the production subsystem** of the company.

+Main elements of the project include:

-* initial project planning
+* project planning
 * company and system description
 * genetic definition of the system
 * system decomposition diagrams